Gheovgos/Android-Universalis/README.md

 To further reduce loading times (only valid for the second engine), you can zip the vanilla content and treat it as a mod (this was a suggestion found on the Paradox forum for CK2; I can no longer find the original source, but it seems to be valid for all Clausewitz Engine titles).
 Below is a short guide on how to set this up.

 Using 7zip (or another similar tool), zip the following folders from a title of your choice: common, decisions, events, history, interface, localisation, map (the zipped file must NOT contain any roots).
 You can then use the .mod file from this repository as a template, as long as it contains the name of your zip file (I use vanilla as the name).
-Finally, to load it, go to Documents\Paradox Interactive\ Your Game\ create the “mod” folder and insert both the .mod file and the .zip file, while outside (inside \Your Game\) insert the dlc_load.json file and insert the name of the .mod file of your choice in “enabled_mods”, also inserting the name of the parent folder.
+Finally, to load it, go to Documents\Paradox Interactive\YourGame\ create the “mod” folder and insert both the .mod file and the .zip file, while outside (inside \Your Game\) insert the dlc_load.json file and insert the name of the .mod file of your choice in “enabled_mods”, also inserting the name of the parent folder.
 You can find a sample file in this repository.
 Some titles (such as EU3) also support loading the mod via command line: just run
 ```
 eu3.exe --mod ModName.mod
 ```